 - Second, the rapid growth in digital payments means that a restaurant business that accepts only cash has no chance of getting diners’ credit card business.
 Let’s delve a bit deeper into this particular aspect.

-Many diners prefer credit cards or debit cards with built-in rewards or other benefits.
-To maximize their points, these customers seek out restaurants that accept their Visa, Mastercard, American Express, or Discover cards.
+Many diners prefer to use a credit or debit card with built-in rewards or other benefits.
+To maximize their points, these customers seek out restaurants that accept their preferred credit card network – Visa, Mastercard, American Express, or Discover cards.
 Today, most of these cards feature the “Chip and PIN” (or EMV) functionality.

 Contactless payments, along with Apple Pay and other mobile wallet choices, are also popular options.
-Some fast-food restaurants have recently added smartphone payment apps to their POS systems so that customers who prefer mobile payments can pay for their orders quickly and efficiently.
+Some fast-food restaurants have recently added smartphone payment apps to their POS systems so that customers who prefer mobile payments for their credit card transactions can pay for their orders quickly and efficiently.

 Other customers use the online ordering (or eCommerce) option.
 This eliminates delays when customers arrive to pick up their food.
 Thus, cash-only fine dining or other full-service restaurants will lose out to their competitors (that offer varied payment options).

 Let’s say a restaurant merchant decides that processing credit card transactions would best meet their business needs.
-Selecting the right restaurant credit card processing services provider will make a huge difference.
+Selecting the right restaurant payment processing services provider will make a huge difference.